Adama Traoré (footballer, born 28 June 1995): International career

 Traoré was part of the Mali under-20 team who participated in the 2015 FIFA U-20 World Cup in New Zealand.
 During the competition, he scored four goals and had three assists, and helped Mali win the bronze medal and earned himself the Adidas Golden Ball as the best player in the competition.

 On 9 October 2015, Traoré made his national team debut in a 4–1 friendly win over Burkina Faso.
 On 4 September 2016, he scored his first international goal in a 5–2 win against Benin in the 2017 Africa Cup of Nations qualification.
 On 4 January 2017, Traoré was named in Mali's 23-man squad for the 2017 Africa Cup of Nations in Gabon, and was unused as the team were eliminated in the group stage.
 Two years later, on 16 June 2019, he was named in Mali's 23-man squad for the 2019 Africa Cup of Nations in Egypt.
 On 24 June 2019, he scored in his side's 4–1 opening match win against Mauritania.
+Mali was eliminated in the Round of 16 after a defeat to Ivory Coast.

+In December 2021, Traoré was selected by manager Mohamed Magassouba to participate in the 2021 Africa Cup of Nations.
+On 2 January 2024, he was included in the list of twenty-seven Malian players chosen by Éric Chelle to compete in the 2023 Africa Cup of Nations.